D.C. Enacts Mandatory Sexual Harassment Training, Policy and Recordkeeping Requirements for Employers with Tipped Employees

 In 2018, District of Columbia Council enacted the Tipped Wage Workers Fairness Amendment Act of 2018 B 913 (the Act).
-The act took effect on December 13, 2018, but many of the significant provisions of the Act do not become operative until dates in 2019.
+The act took effect on December 13, 2018, but many of the significant provisions of the Act are not operative until receipt of budgetary funding, including the training requirement.
 Although the Act contains other provisions, Section 5 relates specifically to the mandatory sexual harassment training, policy and recordkeeping requirements.

 Tipped Employee Mandatory Sexual Harassment Workplace Training

 The Act imposes significant new requirements on employers of tipped employees.
 First, employers must provide sexual harassment training to tipped employees using a program provided by the D.C.
 Office of Human Rights (OHR) or training from an OHR-certified provider.
 New employees must complete the training in person or online within 90 days after hire, unless the employee has received the training within the previous two years.
 Employees hired before the training requirements become applicable have two years from the applicability date to take the training.
 Employers must submit certification documents to the OHR within 30 days of completion of all required training.

 Business owners and operators must receive the training in person or online every two years.
 However, managers must receive the training in person every two years.
 Certifications of the completed training must be submitted to OHR within 30 days of completion.

 Employers with tipped employees must create and distribute a sexual-harassment policy to such employees and post it in a conspicuous place by July 1, 2019.
 The policy must include directions on reporting sexual harassment to management and the OHR.
 Employers must also provide a copy of their sexual harassment policies to the OHR by July 1, 2019.